 The History Of Almond Production In America

 The almond (Amygdalus Communis or Prunus Amygdalus) has consideration by some to be the original of the peach, but this is untenable.
 There are two species of almonds: bitter and sweet.
 The former has a bitter kernel for flavoring extracts and prussic acid.
-For the most part, it grows mostly in Mediterranean countries.
+For the most part, it grows mainly in Mediterranean countries.
 Sweet or edible almonds have two classes: hard and soft shells.
 The soft-shell type produces edible almonds for commerce.

 History Written In The Early Religious Texts